 We also know it is necessary to exhaustively investigate the root causes of the symptoms that may have led to medication in the first place.
 With such investigations, lab testing and other methods can determine areas that can be greatly assisted through non-harmful, drug-free protocols.
 Examples are shown below.

-It may be easier to find a doctor to prescribe Haldol than to find one who will help get you off the drug.
-Alternative to Meds Center may be helpful in this regard and has helped many thousands of clients who were stuck in a similar undesirable predicament.
+As previously mentioned, it may be easier to find a doctor to prescribe Haldol than to find one who will help get you off the drug.
+Alternative to Meds Center specializes in recovery after drug therapy and has helped many thousands of clients who were stuck in a similar undesirable predicament.

-This is not to suggest that it is going to be easy, but with careful, dedicated staff to assist, better mental health, or natural mental health is the goal, without relying on drugs to dampen unwanted symptoms.
+This is not to suggest that it is going to be easy, but with careful, dedicated staff to assist, natural mental health is the goal, without relying heavily on drugs to dampen unwanted symptoms.

 Diane is an avid supporter and researcher of natural mental health strategies.
 Diane received her medical writing and science communication certification through Stanford University and has published over 3 million words on the topics of holistic health, addiction, recovery, and alternative medicine.
 She has proudly worked with the Alternative to Meds Center since its inception and is grateful for the opportunity to help the founding members develop this world-class center that has helped so many thousands regain natural mental health.